thunderclient/thunder-client-support/README.md

 <a name="team"></a>
 ## Team Features
 The team features are useful to share requests with team by saving data in git project.
-The feature is still in **Beta**, based on feedback I will improve it.

 **WARNING**: The **Environment** file which stores the secrets also saved in the same git folder, see **Note: 1** below.

 Integrate with the Git project is now supported, 2 vscode settings options provided
 1. **Load From Project**: select this option when you like to spilt data per project, it will create `thunder-tests` folder in workspace.
 This loads the data when you open the project in vscode.
-   * Now supports relative path to workspace directory (Optional).
+   * (Optional) Now supports relative path to workspace directory.
 Use setting `Workspace Relative Path` to specify the relative path.
    * Make sure the `Workspace Relative Path` setting is **Workspace** setting not **User** setting.
    * Example 1: Relative Path to save in child folder of workspace is `FolderName` or `Child/FolderName`
    * Example 2: Relative Path to save in Parent folder of workspace is `../`